Sean-0314/Project-1/README.md

 -Question Posed: Which URL do you navigate to in order to check that the ELK server is running?
 - To check if its working, I used the following URL: http://104.43.228.135:5601/app/kibana

+*NOTE I removed any actual personal IP addresses used to avoid that being published.
+You will see it written as **MYIP** within the project pages.
+Additionally, it will be removed from all PNG files.